“If you read a lot, nothing is as great as you’ve imagined. Venice is — Venice is better.” Fran Lebowitz

-More than anything, I would just love to “be” there.
-You know, “to be” and not “to do”?
-The “being” part is the key.
-It affects what I am doing and I must say, the more I develop my ‘being’ state (being present), the more I am aligned with who I really am.
-This enhances everything in my life.
 I would sit in a coffee shop for hours and breath in Venice.
 No, I don’t drink coffee, but you see, it’s not about coffee, it is about soaking all of Italy in.
 I would stay far away from the crowds and I would take my camera and my notebook and pen.
 No need for a computer or a cell phone here.
 This is where people live.
 Not vicariously through anyone, but in real life.
-They walk or take trains to work, they buy their fruits and vegetables at the local markets, they interact with their neighbor.
+They walk or take trains to work, they buy their fruits and vegetables at the local markets, they interact with their neighbors.

 I would take my little notebook and start the process of writing that story I have always wanted to tell.
 Not like the infamous Death In Venice book by Thomas Mann, but the one deep inside of me, that tells me who I am.
 I would make drawings and paintings with watercolors, much as I learned from the storyteller Mary Morris.
 Eventually, tigers would appear.
 I have seen signs of these tigers my whole life.

 I would walk every nook and cranny of Venice until I knew it like the back of my hand.
 Venice makes me feel alive.
 The colors infiltrate me and make me feel like a rock star in every way.
 Each step is “vita pura” and as I wander down each corridor, I never know what scene will capture my heart next.
 Venice makes me feel as if I won the lottery, and “died and went to heaven!”
 Nothing can truly explain Venice.

 Venice is like a box of chocolates.

 If I could bring someone with me, hmm, “Who would I bring?”